 Author's main message

 It has been argued that workers need to have greater ownership stakes in the technologies that increasingly substitute for their labor.
 But how does employee ownership affect economic performance?
 Despite skepticism by some academics and policymakers, employee ownership can overcome free-rider problems by raising work standards, and reduce financial risks by raising pay and job stability.
-In the overall economy, employee ownership has the potential to both decrease inequality, through enhanced incomes, and improve macroeconomic stability by reducing layoffs and unemployment when recessions occur.
-These benefits can justify supportive public policies for employee ownership.
+In the overall economy, employee ownership has potential both to decrease inequality and to improve macroeconomic stability by reducing layoffs and unemployment when recessions occur.
+These broader benefits can justify supportive public policies for employee ownership.

 Why is employee ownership important?
 There are four main sources of interest in this issue: